The process of the App Store submission can be divided in three steps: creating the app record, uploading the app (.ipa file), and releasing the app.

 Log in to Transporter with your App Store Connect credentials and drag the .ipa file to the software, once that is done Transporter will run a review of the package you are sending.
 Then, click on Deliver and go back to App Store Connect > Your App > Activity where you can follow the uploading process.

+Another option, is to use Application Loader to submit your app to App Store Connect.
 Here you'll be required to download the Application Loader (available within iOS SDK) on a Mac OS machine is required.
 To download it, navigate to this link and log in with your credentials for the Apple Developer Program.
 Choose the 10.2.1 (10E1001) and click to download the .xip file from the link in the right corner.

 More information about the Application Loader can be found in Apple's documentation.